Hebrews 9:27-28

 His own to heaven

-Man’s life and work on earth end with death.
+Vine - Man’s life and work on earth end with death.
 The results only remain, as determined by divine judgment.
 So also the death of Christ is final.
 There was nothing further to be done by sacrifice for sin.
 The finality of His one offering for sin is corroborated by the analogy of human life.
 He will return, but to salvation and quite apart from sin.
 Christ having taken upon Himself human nature, without sin, was offered voluntarily in sacrifice, once, and once only, and now all who believe are delivered from judgment.
 He will instead bring salvation to them at His appearing.
 Accordingly, the appearing of Christ for the salvation of His people is set in contrast to the judgment of the unregenerate.
 That He will appear a second time is the main statement of the last verse.
 (Vine, W. Collected writings of W. E. Vine.
-Nashville: Thomas Nelson or Logos)
+Nashville: Thomas Nelson)

 Having been offered (4374) (prosphero from prós = toward + phéro = bring) literally means to bring toward and so refers to an offering, whether of gifts, prayers, or sacrifices.
 The Septuagint (LXX) uses this word 124 times and often in the context of a sacrificial offering (more than 50 times in Leviticus alone!).
 The picture of this verb is to carry or bring something into the presence of someone usually implying that what is brought is then transferred to the one to whom it is brought.
 Christ acted as High Priest in offering up His own body and blood as the perfect sacrifice.